 Whether unarmed or with weapon in hand, Martial Artists are masters of melee.
 Years of training have honed their natural skills — not just at fighting but with Neijing, the channeling of Chi (internal energy) to rapidly adapt to changing circumstances on the battlefield.
-If you refuse to fight with weapons, that's a Major Vow; consider the Brawler, Bruiser, and/or Martial Warrior Edges.
+If the hero refuses to fight with weapons, that's a Major Vow; consider the Brawler, Bruiser, and/or Martial Warrior Edges.

 - Start with Athletics d6, Fighting d6, and the Martial Artist Edge.

-- Neijing: Begin with the Arcane Background (Gifted) and Chi Edges, Focus d6, 15 PP, and the warrior's gift* power which you may activate as an innate ability.
-In addition to the standard uses, you may spend a chi point to reroll a failed Focus roll, even on a Critical Failure.
+- Neijing: Begin with the Arcane Background (Gifted) and Chi Edges, Focus d6, 15 PP, and the warrior's gift* power which can be activated as an innate ability.
+In addition to the standard uses, the Martial Artist may spend a chi point to reroll a failed Focus roll, even on a Critical Failure.

 - Choose three additional Edges.
 These must be Combat Edges or any of Acrobat/Combat Acrobat, Alertness, Ambidexterity, Brave, Brawny, Brute, Danger Sense, Elan, Extra Effort, Fleet-Footed, or Quick.

-- Begin with standard Starting Gear, replacing the laser pistol with either a vibro-weapon of your choice or 5,000 credits in other gear.
+- Begin with standard Starting Gear, replacing the laser pistol with either a vibro-weapon of their choice or 5,000 credits in other gear.

 Gifted Notes: See TLPG, p.
 122, for important rules.
-If you take the New Powers Edge, you may choose from boost Trait†, deflection*, healing* or speed†.
-Unlike warrior's gift, these will not be innate abilities, though you may also take the Adept Edge.
+The New Powers Edge allows the hero to choose from boost Trait†, deflection*, healing* or speed†.
+Unlike warrior's gift, these will not be innate abilities, though they may also take the Adept Edge.